alvstrid/BudgetCalculator/README.md

 ## BudgetCalculator
 An app for calculating your budget.
 Doesn't have many features so far.
 Currently working on it.
+The database is working and you cand add items.

+Things to do:
+- Improve the listview :heavy_multiplication_:
+- Make the barchart work according to the given data
+- Add butons to view all items from a category when clicking the category card

 ## Progress so far